Egyptian Federation for Scouts and Girl Guides

 The Egyptian Federation for Scouts and Girl Guides (EFSGG, الاتحاد العام للكشافة والمرشدات Al-Ittiḥād al-`Ām lil-Kaššāfah wal-Muršidāt) is the national Scouting and Guiding federation of Egypt.
 Scouting was founded in 1914 and was among the charter members of the World Organization of the Scout Movement in 1922, while nominally independent from Britain.
 Guiding started in 1913 and became a member of the World Association of Girl Guides and Girl Scouts in 1931.
-The EFSGG serves 79,611 Scouts (as of 2011) and 92,000 Guides (as of 2003).
+The EFSGG served 79,611 Scouts (as of 2011) and 92,000 Guides (as of 2003).

 History

-The first Scout group was founded in Alexandria, brought to Egypt by the British during their occupation.
+The first Scout group was founded in Alexandria and brought to Egypt by the British during their occupation.

 Mohamed Ali Hafez served on the World Scout Committee of the World Organization of the Scout Movement from 1957 to 1963 and again from 1965 to 1971.

-In 1965, Hafez was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting.
+In 1965, Hafez was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement and awarded by the World Scout Committee, for exceptional services to world Scouting.
 Other recipients include Aziz Osman Bakir in 1971, John M. Lioufis in 1978, and Gamal Khashaba in 1982.

 Structure and program

 Most Scout troops are associated with schools, clubs, mosques and churches.
 Rover units are associated with high schools and universities.
 Egyptian Scouts play an important role in community service.
-They are involved in projects of desert reclamation, work camps, blood drives, medical care and other projects.
+They are involved in desert reclamation, work camps, blood drives, medical care and other projects.

 Scouts are offered vocational training and the skills needed to help develop communities.
-Scouts learn the importance of planting trees where firewood is scarce, building energy efficient stoves and making good use of their skills of carpentry, electricity and plumbing.
+Scouts learn the importance of planting trees where firewood is scarce, building energy efficient stoves and making good use of their carpentry, electricity and plumbing skills.

 The EFSGG has four central associations: